Fleming-Society/PCB-Challenge/README.md

 UCL, KCL and Oxford are proud to present the 2026 PCB Challenge.
 Many thanks to PCBway for sponsoring the prizes.

-If you have any questions please email zceepvb@ucl.ac.uk
+If you have any questions please email zceepvb@ucl.ac.uk.
+Please keep in mind you cannot make a submission/be eligible for the prizes if you do not attend any of the universities organising this event.
+Within the 7 day period this event is being hosted, any university Engineering society is free to reach out to collaborate at this email address.

 All files are meant for KiCAD v10.0, if you have not updated, you probably should.
 It is a much better version than KiCAD v9.0 (includes dark mode).

 ## Overview